bathinaMounika/REST-API-using-Springboot/README.md

 - VS code might ask whether you trust mvn Wrapper.
 So please choose yes
 - click on Run

-It will run at port 8080
+It will run at port 8080 unless you change it in application.properties file

-Intstall postman and open it
+Intstall Postman and open it

 # Load data to DB
   set content type